fablue/building-a-social-network-with-flutter/README.md

 widgets to build such a behaviour in very few lines of code

 ### Step 5: Integrate first interaction: Make a post "likeable" and animate the action.
 Once a user hits the little ghost the post is liked.
-I will show you can tell the server, and how to animate the state change.
+I will show how to execute a simple REST-API call, and how to animate the state change.
 We will learn about callbacks to handle state changes of parent widgets.